Single-conflict colouring: Introduction

 It may be challenging to eliminate the logarithmic factors in Theorems~\ref{thm:surfaces} and~\ref{thm:edges}.
 Since we do not know the correct asymptotics in these results, we have made no effort to optimise the values of $C_1$ and $C_2$.
 On the other hand, we managed to avoid the logarithmic factors for separation and adaptable choosability (see Theorems~\ref{thm:cham} and~\ref{thm:chasurfaces} below).
 The simpler argument uses Proposition~\ref{prop:max} directly (rather than needing Lemma~\ref{lem:edges}), and we present it in Section~\ref{sec:proof} as a warm up to proving our main result.

 One might wonder if degeneracy could be an alternative way to prove Theorem~\ref{thm:surfaces}, at least in the $\mu=1$ case.
 That was essentially Heawood's original approach to bounding the chromatic number.
-As we will see in Section~\ref{sec:definitions}, density considerations have some use (see Lemma~\ref{prop:orientation} below); however, a construction of Kostochka and Zhu~\cite{KoZh08} for the adaptable chromatic number shows that there are graphs of degeneracy $d$ which have conflict choosability greater than $d$.
-There might yet be some constant $C'>0$ such that the conflict choosability of any $d$-degenerate graph on $n$ vertices is at most $C'\sqrt{d}\log n$ (which would imply the $\mu=1$ case of Theorem~\ref{thm:surfaces}), but we have not been able to prove this thus far.
+As we will see in Section~\ref{sec:definitions}, density considerations have some use (see Lemma~\ref{prop:orientation} below); however, a construction of Kostochka and Zhu~\cite{KoZh08} for the adaptable chromatic number shows that there are graphs of degeneracy $d$ which have single-conflict chromatic number greater than $d$.
+There might yet be some constant $C'>0$ such that the single-conflict chromatic number of any $d$-degenerate graph on $n$ vertices is at most $C'\sqrt{d}\log n$ (which would imply the $\mu=1$ case of Theorem~\ref{thm:surfaces}), but we have not been able to prove this thus far.
 Theorem~\ref{thm:edges} implies an upper bound of $C_2(nd)^{1/4} \log(nd)$ in this situation.

-For small $g$, it would be interesting to precisely determine the optimal upper bound on $\ch_{\con}(G)$ over all simple graphs $G$ embeddable on a surface of Euler genus $g$.
-As we will indicate in Section~\ref{sec:definitions} it is easy to verify that the extremal conflict choosability is $4$ for planar graphs.
+For small $g$, it would be interesting to determine the optimal upper bound on $\chicon(G)$ over all multigraphs $G$ embeddable on a surface of Euler genus $g$ in terms of the maximum multiplicity $\mu$, particularly for the boundary cases $\mu=1$ and $\mu\to\infty$.
+As we will indicate in Section~\ref{sec:definitions} it is easy to verify that the extremal single-conflict chromatic number for simple planar graphs is $4$, but we have not further investigated the precise values for $\mu=1$ with, say, $g=1,2,3$.
+For large $\mu$ (and fixed $g$) the second instructive example above and Theorem~\ref{thm:surfaces} together give a value asymptotically between $2\mu$ and $8\mu$, and it is tempting to narrow this range.